ls-root/loading/articles/I deleted Windows (and my Bootloader).md

 Of course, now I was missing `vmlinuz-linux` and `initramfs.img`.
 No kernel, no boot.
 But reinstalling the `linux` package fixed that.

 This time I went for `systemd-boot`.
-It’s simple.
+It's simple.
 And was installed with one command:
 ```bash
 bootctl install
 ```
 It worked.
-But it didn’t auto-detect Arch.
+But it didn't auto-detect Arch.
 I had to write the boot entry myself.
 And it was only just three lines.

 I rebooted.
 It almost worked.
 # One Last Failure